wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/genotyping.md

 ## Data

-Sequenced reads were filtered with Skewer (v0.2.2). minimum length of 80 for 100 bp reads and of 100 for 150 bp reads (--min $L)
+Sequenced reads were filtered with Skewer (v0.2.2).
+Minimum length of 80 for 100 bp reads and of 100 for 150 bp reads (--min $L)

 ```sh
 skewer -m pe  \